shuozhixu/Modelling_2024/README.md

 ## Alloys

-At least four alloys will be considered.
+At least six alloys will be considered.

-Please, each time you run a new type of simulation, create a new directory.
+### HfMoNbTaTi

+Done.

+### HfNbTaTiZr

+Done.

 ### CoCrNi

-Note: all files can be found in the `CoCrNi` directory in this GitHub repository, except the data files which can be [here](https://drive.google.com/drive/folders/13xaI274U-xIsBN8h_TY_eohsXxedEwFE?usp=sharing).
+Note: All files can be found in the `CoCrNi` directory in this GitHub repository, except the data files which can be [here](https://drive.google.com/drive/folders/13xaI274U-xIsBN8h_TY_eohsXxedEwFE?usp=sharing).
 The reason is that the data files are too large for GitHub.

 All data files are from [this paper](http://dx.doi.org/10.1016/j.actamat.2020.08.044), which should be cited.